bluescarni/mppp/doc/sphinx/tutorial_integer.rst

 * hashing utilities (including a specialisation of ``std::hash``, so that it is possible to use :cpp:class:`~mppp::integer` in standard unordered containers out of the box).

-Many of these features available in multiple overloads, and both as free and member functions.
+Many of these features are available in multiple overloads, often both as free and member functions, and they are documented in detail in the :ref:`integer reference <integer_reference>`.